-A broom: Jumping a broom may have its roots in Ghana, but it was more recently popularized by the novel and TV series Roots, which depicts this practice as an act of Black love and rebellion practiced by enslaved people unable to marry in the plantation era of that South.
-This African American tradition affirms the ties between contemporary Black Americans and the African diaspora.
+A broom: Jumping a broom may have its roots in Ghana, but it was more recently popularized by the novel and TV series, Roots, which depicts this practice as an act of Black love and rebellion of enslaved people unable to marry in the plantation era of the South.
+This African American tradition affirms the ties between contemporary Black Americans and African diaspora.

 If you’re incorporating any of these traditions into your ceremony or creating your own spin on one, these gifts, exchanges, and culturally significant objects are part of the wedding venue decor and a vital part of your ceremony.

 The wedding couple often leaves the ceremony site, usually to prepare for the wedding reception or to change clothes.
 As they process back down the aisle or out of the venue, wedding guests may celebrate in unique ways.
 In the U. S., guests frequently throw confetti or even dried flowers.
 Other cultures have similar customs:

 Depending on where you’re holding your ceremony, there may be a venue change for the reception.
 Wherever you hold your reception, many cultures share a few basic pieces of decor:

 Centerpieces: Flowers, fruit, and other symbols of fertility and harvest often adorn tables.
 Of course, they support the overall aesthetic beauty of the wedding.